HTTPArchive/almanac.httparchive.org/src/content/en/2024/page-weight.md

   )
 }}

-{# TODO; Check stats: Is it the "The median desktop page requests 1,054 KB"?
-Or "The median desktop page using images requests 1,054 KB"? #}
 The predominant resource type for homepages, excluding video, is images.
-The median desktop page requests 1,054 KB, while mobile pages request 900 KB.
+The median desktop page using images requests 1,054 KB, while mobile pages request 900 KB.
 This shows a small increase from 2022, where desktop pages requested 1,026 KB and mobile pages requested 900 KB.

 JavaScript was the second largest contributor to page weight, with the median desktop page serving 613 KB, on mobile pages it's 558 KB.
 Like images, these both represent growth from 2022's chapter, where it was 509 KB on desktop pages and 461 KB on mobile pages.